killerkenobi/killerkenobi.github.io/README.md

 I am using this repo to serve my blog hosted on GitHub pages.
 I am new to blogging and web development in general so this is very much a work in progress.

 I work as a DevSecOps engineer so I like to write about DevOps, security, and other technology-focused topics.
-I like to take lessones learned from my workday and share them so others can avoid the mistakes I make :)
+I like to take lessons learned from my workday and share them so others can experience some new material and avoid the mistakes I make :)